The Complexity of Finding Fair Independent Sets in Cycles: Fair Independent Sets in Cycles

 \section{Fair Independent Sets in Cycles}

 In this section we prove our hardness results for the $\FISC$ and $\FSplitC$ problems.
-We first recall the definition of the Consensus Halving problem and gather some of the hardness results known for it.
+We first recall the definition of the Consensus Halving problem and state its hardness result from~\cite{DeligkasFHM22}.
 Then, we present an efficient reduction from this problem to an intermediate problem, which is used to obtain the hardness results of Theorems~\ref{thm:FISC},~\ref{thm:FSplitC}, and~\ref{thm:FSplitC_eps}.